WASTE GOES IN, HYDROGEN COMES OUT.

-We have developed a system that converts a wide range of garbage (plastics, woods, tires, papers) into clean and efficient hydrogen.
+We have developed a system that converts a wide range of waste into clean and efficient hydrogen.

 Current methods for producing hydrogen require too much time, energy, and resources to be cost-effective.
 These techniques include electrolysis of water and steam reformation of methane, natural gas, or syngas.

 We have developed a patented, straightforward process that efficiently splits hydrogen sulfide into high-purity hydrogen and sulfur.
-This new and proven science will impact the world by cutting the cost of hydrogen and making this environmentally friendly source of energy available everywhere.
+This new and proven science will impact the world by cutting the cost of hydrogen and making this environmentally friendly energy source available everywhere.

-“Clean hydrogen will play a key role in the world’s transition to a sustainable energy future.”2
+"Clean hydrogen will play a key role in the world's transition to a sustainable energy future."

-Requiring natural gas and fossil fuels, gray hydrogen accounts for the majority of the world’s hydrogen supply, but the process releases greenhouse gases.
+Requiring natural gas and fossil fuels, gray hydrogen accounts for most of the world's hydrogen supply, but the process releases greenhouse gases.

 Blue hydrogen meets the low-carbon threshold but relies on nonrenewable energy sources.

-Generated from sources which don’t pollute, such as solar and wind, green hydrogen meets the low-carbon threshold but is expensive to produce.
+Generated from sources that don't pollute, such as solar and wind, green hydrogen meets the low-carbon threshold but is expensive to produce.

 INTRODUCING WHITE HYDROGEN

-The hydrogen we produce from garbage is similar to green hydrogen (zero-emissions).
+The hydrogen we produce from garbage is similar to green hydrogen (zero emissions).
 However, we take things one step further.
-We call it white hydrogen because our process actually cleans the environment as it produces hydrogen.
+We call it white hydrogen because our process cleans the environment as it produces hydrogen.

-The hydrogen we produce will actively create a healthier planet while offering an affordable source of zero-emissions energy.
+The hydrogen we produce will actively create a healthier planet while offering an affordable zero-emissions energy source.

 As the lightest—and most abundant—of all the elements, a hydrogen atom is simply a single proton in a nucleus with a single electron orbiting the nucleus.

 Despite its size, hydrogen is a desirable alternative to fossil fuels because it is three times as energy-dense as gasoline.
-In fact, hydrogen has a higher energy content than any of the fuels we use today.
-By eliminating the high cost of producing hydrogen, we are increasing the value of a cleaner and more efficient source of energy.
+A pound of hydrogen contains far more energy than a pound of anything else in the universe, even dynamite.
+By eliminating the high cost of producing hydrogen, we are increasing the value of a cleaner and more efficient energy source.